fastmcp-me/apple-rag-mcp/README.md

 ### ⚡ **Fast & Reliable**
 Get quick responses with our optimized search infrastructure.
 No more hunting through docs.

-### 🎯 **AI-Powered RAG Search**
+### 🎯 **AI-Powered Hybrid Search**
-Advanced RAG technology with vector similarity and semantic understanding provides accurate, contextual answers from Apple's documentation.
+Advanced search technology combining Semantic Search for RAG, Keyword Search, and Hybrid Search with vector similarity and technical term matching provides accurate, contextual answers from Apple's documentation.

 ### 🔒 **Always Secure**
 MCP authentication ensures trusted access for your AI agents with enterprise-grade security.